x =-b ± √(b² - 4ac)2a

 Frequently Asked Questions

-What happens if variable 'a' is zero?
+What if $a$ is zero?

 Related Strategic Tools